Open-Attestation/decentralized-renderer-react-components/README.md

 - `style?`: To style the iframe element.
 - `className?`: To set the className for the iframe.
 - `onResult?`: Callback function containing the DisplayResult once the SVG is loaded.
-- `ref`: A ref of type HTMLImageElement can be passed which will expose the DOM node of the rendered element.
+- `ref?`: A ref of type HTMLImageElement can be passed which will expose the DOM node of the rendered element.

 ### renderMethod property